SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

 ### Step 2: Configure Fields in Sumo Logic

 Create the following Fields in Sumo Logic before configuring collection.
 This ensures that your logs and metrics are tagged with relevant metadata, which is required by the app dashboards.
-For information on setting up fields, see the [Fields](/docs/manage/fields.md) help page.
+For information on setting up fields, see [Sumo Logic Fields](/docs/manage/fields.md).

 <Tabs